Canderousx/AngleBackend2.0-microservices-/README.md

 Each JWT contains user-specific data: the user ID is stored as the subject, and the IP address is included in the token's claims.
 This allows other microservices — without direct access to the accounts database — to recognize and verify users based on the provided JWT.

-Additionally, Auth-Service is responsible for generating account-related notifications, which are then sent through Kafka to the **Notification-Service**.
+Additionally, Auth-Service is responsible for generating account-related notifications, which are then sent through Kafka to the [Notification-Service](#notification-service)

 ## *Notification-Service*